McMaster-Rocketry-Team/rust-monorepo/vlfs/README.md

 # Overview

 VLFS is based on a file allocation table design and uses linklists to store data.
 Every file is indexed by a `u64` file id and a `u16` file type.
+The file id is automatically generated when creating a new file, and it is self incrementing.
 To use VLFS, you need a flash that implements the [`Flash`](./src/driver/flash.rs) trait and a crc implementation that implments the [`Crc`](./src/driver/crc.rs) trait.

 # Example